john-itcsolutions/cheirrs/README.md

 To be continued ..
 _____________________________________________________________

-## Enter kubernetes-worker-1, to set-up an IoT server with Python-gRPC,
+## Enter kubernetes-worker-0, to set-up an IoT server with Python-gRPC,
-## node-red-industrial, Carrier and IOTA client, on their own vm's.
+## node-red-industrial, Carrier and IOTA client.

 `juju ssh <machine-number-worker-1>`